Easter cake: Babka or baba

 Easter babka (baba wielkanocna) is a yeast cake that is part of Poland's Easter traditions.
 Made with raisins, and other dried and candied fruits, the cake is soaked in rum syrup before it's served.

+The cake is also the forerunner of the French baba au rhum (and Neapolitan babbà) via Polish king Stanisław Leszczyński's exile in Wissembourg, Lorraine, France, in the 18th century.